midwayjs/mwtsc/README.md

 * 1、support `--run` option, run file after compile success
 * 2、support copy non-ts file to dist directory when build source code
 * 3、support ts alias path by tsc-alias

+## About `--kill-timeout`

+Process kill timeout in milliseconds.
+When restarting the application, if the process doesn't exit within this time, it will be forcefully killed.

+Default: `2000`

+When using `Ctrl+C` to stop the process, it will follow the `kill-timeout` to kill the process.

 ## About `--inspect` and `--inspect-brk`